pomme-clic/s-money-documentation/docs/docs/cards/issuing.md

 # Card lifecycle

 Welcome in the Card program management.

 If you are here it is because you want to launch a card program.
-First of all, to create your card program management, we define your card product with a first filter:
+First of all, to create your card program management, we define your card product with a first filter :

-- funding source : Debit, Prepaid,...
+- funding source : Immediate Debit, Prepaid, Deffered Debit
 - for who : Consumer, Business, Corporate ...
-- what : Classic, Gold, Infinite
+- which product : Classic, Gold, Infinite

 Then we adapt it depending on the type of card you want :

 - physical or virtual card,
 - token (xPay)
 - wearable (keyring, bracelet..)